Oh heyyyyyyy! How’s 2021 treating you so far? Like a sledgehammer to the head? Good, me too. Glad we’re on the same page.

 Then a raging storm descends, the power goes out—and the real terror begins…

 My Fucking Thoughts: Bitches, you know I’m a J.T.
 Ellison fangirl, so I’m 100% ready for a new standalone.
 I seriously miss Ellison’s police procedural writing, but her standalone thrillers have rarely disappointed me and only keep getting better.
-Her last one, Good Girls Lie was one of my favourite reads in 2020, so I think she might in her stride.
+Her last one, Good Girls Lie was one of my favourite reads in 2020, so I think she might be in her stride.

 🔪The Girls Are All So Nice Here by Laurie Elizabeth Flynn